Pecan Pie Bars

-Dazzling decadent Pecan Pie Bar (Caramel Bar) Recipe, the perfect combination of cookie and pie!
+Dazzling decadent Pecan Pie Bar Recipe (Caramel Bars), the perfect combination of cookie and pie!
 Also a fantastic recipe for the holidays that are approaching!

-As mentioned, I started the Caramel Pecan Pie Bars by pressing my traditional sugar cookie dough into a parchment paper lined bar pan.
+I started the Caramel Pecan Pie Bars by pressing my traditional sugar cookie dough into a parchment paper-lined bar pan.
 I baked the cookie base for a short time to help it set.

-What you end up with are tender nutty cookie bars with a rich luxurious flavor, a soft chewy interior, and a crusty top.
+What you end up with are tender, nutty cookie bars with a buttery shortbread crust, a soft chewy interior, and a crusty top.

 Heaven.
 Pure heaven.